 One of the top advantages a company can achieve through a strategic logistics network is cost savings.
 Some simple ways to save money are:

-Contract the suppliers – adding dedicated options to one’s strategic network is a win-win; a dedicated supplier can be cheaper and easier for the customer, and it is also beneficial for the supplier.
+Adding dedicated options to one’s strategic network is a win-win; a dedicated supplier can be cheaper and easier for the customer, and it is also beneficial for the supplier.
 One of the chief suppliers in supply chain management are the carriers.
 Contracting carriers can:

 • Guarantee certain rates for a certain time and market fluctuations are not as impactful.